MadameMalady/My-Waydroid-Manager/README.md

 Ubuntu
 (**Manjaro** is a work in progress, and isn't fully implemented)

+If you encounter issues with installing, please temporarily rename your hostname to either 'ubuntu' or 'mobian' until your install is finished.
+(I am working on a better way to id linux distros reliably!)

 **Please Do Not Ship**

   Flatpak builds are planned for release when the application is more feature-complete.